QuillPusher/QP_Drafts/garima/roofit.md

 > [roofit/roofitcore/inc/RooFit/Detail/CodeSquashContext.h](https://github.com/root-project/root/blob/6136be0d4514591d8ab93815be941702f5509298/roofit/roofitcore/inc/RooFit/Detail/CodeSquashContext.h)

 It handles how to create a C++ function out of the compute graph (which is created with different RooFit classes).
-This function will be independent of these RooFit classes.
+This C++ function will be independent of these RooFit classes.

-It helps traverse the compute graph received from RooFit and then it translates that into a single piece of code (a C++ function), that can then be differentiated using Clad.
+CodeSquashContext helps traverse the compute graph received from RooFit and then it translates that into a single piece of code (a C++ function), that can then be differentiated using Clad.
 It also helps evaluate the model.

-In RooFit, evalaution is done using the 'evaluate()' function.
+In RooFit, evaluation is done using the 'evaluate()' function.
 It also performs a lot of book-keeping, caching, etc. that is required for RooFit (but not necessarily for AD).